-Rolf Hamke graduated from Purdue University in 1984 with a Bachelor of Science Degree and a Master of Science in Aeronautical and Astronautical Engineering in 1987.
+Rolf Hamke graduated from Purdue University in 1984 with a Bachelor of Science Degree in Aeronautical and Astronautical Engineering and a Master of Science in Aeronautics and Astronautics in 1987.

 Mr. Hamke began his career at Thiokol Corporation (1990) working on the Solid Lightweight Exo-Atmospheric Projectile (LEAP) and Standard Missile 3 Block IA Solid Divert and Attitude Control System (SDACS) programs as a ballistician, test engineer, and system analyst.
 In 1998, Mr. Hamke continued his career at Beal Aerospace Inc. as the Stage 3 Integrated Product Team Lead focused on developing a peroxide powered launch vehicle stage for a privately funded launch system.

 In 2000 Mr. Hamke joined Aerojet Gencorp as a Chief Engineer developing peroxide powered turbopump fed rocket engine, turbo-machinery and green liquid propellant based propulsion systems.
 Mr. Hamke's work efforts extended to the National Missile Defense system working on the Exo-atmospheric Kill Vehicle (EKV) thrusters, the Missile Defense Agency Technology Risk Reduction Program and Standard Missile 3 Block IB and IIA Divert and Attitude Control System programs.